Kelly Kretschman: Coaching career

 In 2012, Kretschman was a volunteer assistant with the University of Maryland.
 From 2015 to 2016, Kretschman was an assistant coach at Texas State.

+In July 2022, she was named the head coach of the USSSA Pride of the Women's Professional Fastpitch.

+In November 2024, Athletes Unlimited hired Kretschman as the head coach for team Volts in their inaugural season of the Athletes Unlimited Softball League (AUSL).

 Statistics

 Personal life

 Kretschman is openly lesbian and her partner is Ally Carda.